jitenrai/qatask/README.md

 In general, I spent more than expected time for the setup.
 I had issues with connecting my eclipse workspace to git.
 To be able to upload file to git repository, files we manually uploaded to the repository.

-It was my first time working on end to end project.
+It was my first time working on end to end front end project.
 It was amazing learning excercise.
-I do feel that, I would have used more of TestNg anotations for example @AfterTest and @BeforeTest.
+I do feel that, I should have used more of TestNg anotations for example @AfterTest and @BeforeTest.

 xpath is used to selecting elements.